You may not be able to shorten the duration of a respiratory syncytial virus infection, but you can try to relieve some signs and symptoms.

-- Create moist air to breathe.
+- Create moist air.
 Keep your room or your child's room warm but not overheated.
 If the air is dry, a cool-mist humidifier or vaporizer can moisten the air and help ease congestion and coughing.
 Be sure to keep the humidifier clean, to prevent the growth of bacteria and molds.
 An ideal indoor humidity is around 50 percent.

-- Sit in an upright position.
+- Keep your child in an upright position.
 Sitting upright makes breathing easier.
 Placing your infant in a car seat may help.
 When sleeping, place your infant on his or her back on a firm mattress as usual, but elevate the head of the mattress about 3 inches (7.6 centimeters) with an object underneath the mattress.

-- Drink fluids.
+- Encourage your child to drink fluids.
 Keep a steady supply of cool water at the bedside, and offer warm fluids, such as soup, which may help loosen thickened secretions.
 Ice pops may be soothing as well.
 Continue breast-feeding or bottle-feeding your infant as you would normally.

 - Eliminate exposure to cigarette smoke.
 Stay away from cigarette smoke because it can aggravate symptoms.

 - Ferri FF.
 Ferri's Clinical Advisor 2014: 5 Books in 1.
 Philadelphia, Pa.: Mosby Elsevier; 2014. https://www.clinicalkey.com.
 Accessed May 14, 2014.

 - Goldman L, et al. Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
 Accessed May 14, 2014.